Architecture Overview

 Five Distinct Service Types

-• Optional Services (7): nself-admin, MinIO, Redis, Functions, MLflow, Mailpit, Meilisearch - Based on *_ENABLED vars
+- Optional Services (6): nself-admin, MinIO, Redis, Functions, Mailpit, Meilisearch - Based on *_ENABLED vars (MLflow is now a plugin)

 Core Architecture Principles